Set Up Your Audio Device

 |Virtual Instrument Low-Latency Monitoring||Enabled||Process Block Size (Dropout Protection) must exceed Device Block Size||Native low-latency||Plug-ins with 3ms or less of latency function normally, all others are disabled||All function|

 |Hardware Low-Latency Monitoring||Enabled||"Use software low-latency monitoring instead of hardware monitoring" option must be disabled||Hardware low-latency||No Insert FX function||All function|

 By default, Studio One’s process precision is set at Single (32-bit).
 If using Studio One Professional, you may choose double precision (64-bit) from the Process Precision drop-down menu.

 Studio One supports most audio devices, including those that run on ASIO or WASAPI (Windows) or Core Audio (macOS) drivers.

 When using a WASAPI audio device in Windows, note that WASAPI offers Exclusive and Shared modes of operation.
-In Exclusive mode, lower latency can be achieved, but other applications (such as Windows Media Player) cannot use the audio device at the same time.
-Refer to the Windows Control Panel/Hardware and Sound/Sound to configure the options for your WASAPI device.
+Shared mode is the default setting.
+In Exclusive mode lower latency can be achieved, but other applications (such as Windows Media Player) cannot use the audio device at the same time.
+On your Windows computer, navigate to Windows Control Panel/Hardware and Sound/Sound to configure the options for your WASAPI device.

 When setting up your audio device (specifically when determining appropriate Internal or Device Block Size, or selecting Single or Double Process Precision), you should take into account the related performance demands on your computer.